overengineered/blog/content/post/react-native-integration-tests.md

 React Native components sometimes require platform-specific counterparts to function correctly.
 Since our tests run in Node, instantiating those is tricky.
 The solution is to replace these components in tests with ones that feature just enough behavior to allow testing.
-For our tests we’ll need to mock TouchableOpacity and Switch components.
-We’ll add the jest setup file.
+For our example test we'll need to mock TouchableOpacity and Switch components.
+We need to tell jest where to look for mocks setup file.
+This way mocked versions of components are available in each test suite.

 ```JSON
 // package.json